-Their door was always open, many of the guests were coming by and into their home and passing through almost constantly.
-Their guests who have prying eyes, praying hands yet they’re all dried up, most of them, they’re all steely eyed, but ready to join in for a drink.
+Their door was always open, many of their guests were coming in and out of their home passing through almost constantly.
+Their guests having prying eyes, praying hands, all dried up, most of them, they’re all steely eyed now, ready to join in for a drink.
 I think they’re looking for a place to hang out.

 The young couple when they are out and about he looked at the other women.

 It’s amazing how people pretend to be nice yet they look at you and upon your things.
-Ketch Simons observes:
+Ketch Simons, a friend observes: